Autopathy: A Forgotten Method

 Essential for the health of the mind and body of a human being is his subtle energy system.
 The founder of homeopathy Samuel Hahnemann called it two hundred years ago the „vital force“, in Indian traditional healing it is called „prana” and in China it is called „chi“.
 When we speak about energy, it is of course nothing in a physical meaning of the word.
 It is something „spiritual” as Hahnemann says, or of „fine-matter”, as the Buddhists say.
 It is a kind of flow of information, which connects us with higher levels of being and on the material level creates our life energy, organises us and gives us harmony and feelings of happiness, as long as it functions well.
 But when it is disturbed, the harmony and happiness disappear and illnesses arrive.
 Of course, this model cannot be accepted in a materialistically-oriented health care system, however, its disregard has a share on the unprecedented increase of chronic, „incurable” health problems in today’s society.
 Ancient human wisdom always offered instruments by means of which the disrupted flow of prana could be improved and harmonized.
 Some of these methods such as acupuncture, homeopathy and yoga are generally known, however, there is also one method which has been forgotten in the course of time.

-In 2002, I have developed the autopathy bottle and started to use it in my homeopathic praxis.
-It is intended for making a potentized preparation from bodily information contained in the breath or saliva of the treated person.
-It functioned well, the chronic problems soon disappeared, and soon many other persons who visited the courses or have read my book about the new method started to practice autopathy.
-About a year later I saw the first kundika in an ancient painting of the bodhisattva Maitreya in the National Gallery and the similarity between it and my autopathy bottle has affirmed me in my view that we are only taking up something that was used for many centuries, although it is forgotten in the present time.
+In 2002, I have developed the autopathy bottle and started to use it in my homeopathic practice.
+It is intended for making a potentized preparation from bodily information contained in the breath or saliva of the treated person or even in the seventh chakra.
+It functioned well, many chronic problems were disappearing, and soon many other persons who visited the courses or have read my book about the new method started to practice autopathy.
+About one or two years later I saw the first kundika in an ancient painting of the bodhisattva Maitreya in the National Gallery in Prague and the similarity between it and my autopathy bottle has affirmed me in my view that we are only taking up something that was used for many centuries, although it is forgotten in the present time.
 More information about this context see in my book Get Well with Autopathy.

 Subscribe for news!